What term refers to the column of bones that supports the body?

 Study for the CIP4 Science Progression Test.
 Dive into flashcards and multiple choice questions with hints and explanations.
 Get exam-ready today!

-The term that specifically refers to the column of bones that supports the body is "backbone."
-The backbone, also known as the vertebral column, is made up of individual vertebrae that are stacked together to create a structure that not only supports the body but also protects the spinal cord, which runs through the center of this column.
-The backbone plays a critical role in maintaining an upright posture, allowing for flexibility and movement, and bearing the weight of the upper body.
+The term that refers to the column of bones that supports the body is "backbone."
+The backbone, also known as the vertebral column or spine, consists of individual vertebrae stacked together to form a flexible structure that provides support, protects the spinal cord, and allows for movement and flexibility of the trunk.

 Subscribe